Zerro97/Harvest-App/README.md

 | /reimbursement/`<reimbursement_id>`     |               | ✔︎     | ✔︎              | ✔︎   |      | ✔︎   | ✔︎      |

 #### Notes
 In server side route, I'll probably differentiate between reimbursement reviewer and requester.
 While reviwer can look at the reimbursement requests and accept/reject the requests, requester can only make requests and do not have access to other people's reimbursement requests.
-I think this could be done by adding admin field in the user schema and use that to determine the user roles.<br>
+I think this could be done by adding admin field in the user schema and use that to determine the user roles.<br><br>

+Accessing resources from different [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) involve [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 ## Authentication
 There are different types of authentication we can use for log in